mariadb-corporation/mariadb-connector-nodejs/README.md

 ### Pipelining

-With Piplining, the Connector sends commands without waiting for server results, preserving order.
+With Pipelining, the Connector sends commands without waiting for server results, preserving order.
 For instance, consider the use of executing two `INSERT`  statements.

 ```
           │ ――――――――――――――――――――― send first insert ―――――――――――――> │ ┯